VertiGIS Appoints Greg Brazeau as its Leader in the USA and Chooses Denver for New US Utilities Headquarters

 End-to-End Utilities Network Management

-Utilities organisations in the United States frequently struggle with the fragmented structure and approach around managing network infrastructure across towns and cities.
+Utilities organizations in the United States frequently struggle with the fragmented structure and approach around managing network infrastructure across towns and cities.

 VertiGIS’ utilities team will be dedicated to streamlining this process for new and existing utilities customers, removing unnecessary complexity for those that manage linear infrastructure and assets that are part of water, wastewater, stormwater, electric, and gas networks.
 This will be accomplished by implementing VertiGIS’ industry-leading, web-based VertiGIS Networks suite of applications.